 It is used to treat pneumonia, which is a serious lung infection.
 It is also used to treat skin and soft tissue infections caused by infection with MRSA bacteria.
 These types of bacteria are resistant to treatment with many other antibiotics.
 Treatment is started in hospital, often as an injection given directly into a vein.
 As your treatment progresses, you may be given tablets or liquid medicine to take instead of having injections.

 Before taking linezolid

 Some medicines are not suitable for people with certain conditions, and sometimes a medicine may only be used if extra care is taken.
 For these reasons, before you start linezolid it is important that your doctor knows:

 - If you are taking any other medicines.
-It is very important that you tell your doctor about all the medicines that have been prescribed for you, as well any medicines that you have bought without a prescription, such as herbal and complementary medicines.
+It is very important that you tell your doctor about all the medicines that have been prescribed for you, as well as any medicines that you have bought without a prescription or herbal and complementary medicines.
 This is because linezolid must not be taken at the same time as some other medicines.
 These include some medicines for depression, 'triptans' for migraine, some painkillers, and decongestant medicines which are often included in cold and flu remedies.

 - If you have any problems with the way your liver works, or the way your kidneys work.

 - If you have high blood pressure (hypertension).

 - If you have an overactive thyroid gland.

 - If you have ever had a fit (seizure).